Masters of the Universe (comics): DC Comics minicomics (1982)

 When the "Wave 2" minicomics were produced by DC Comics.
-They changed many aspects from original 4 booklets.
+They changed many aspects from the original 4 booklets.
 Written by Cary Cohn and illustrated by Mark Texeira.
 He-Man no longer is a wandering barbarian, but resides at the Royal Palace and is supported by allies such as Man-At-Arms (the Eternian master of weapons) whom DC changed to be the adoptive father to Teela.
 Skeletor finds one half of the Power Sword, the key to Castle Grayskull.
 He-Man received the other half from the Sorceress, and must prevent Skeletor from linking the two halves and gaining access to the castle.
-DC Comics introduced many new elements like a King and Queen, the Royal Palace as well as more scifi-themed villains Trap Jaw to the stories.
+DC Comics introduced many new elements like a King and Queen, the Royal Palace, as well as more scifi-themed villains, such as Trap Jaw, to the stories.

 DC Comics inserts and limited comics series (1982)

 Debuting in DC Comics Presents issue #47 (dated July 1982), the series crossed over to the DC Universe in a story that was a team-up with Superman and drawn by the great Curt Swan.
 The story continued in a Masters of the Universe insert preview titled "Fate is the Killer", which appeared in several DC Comics comic books dated November 1982.
 The following month, a Masters of the Universe limited series was published, written by Paul Kupperberg and pencilled by George Tuska, which lasted for three issues.